Near Commerce City in Adams County, Colorado — The American Mountains (Southwest)

 Erected 2004 by U. S. Fish and Wildlife Service.

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
-The Fourteeners (approx. 1.6 miles away); Habitat for Wildlife - A Rich History (approx. 1.6 miles Early Years of Statehood (approx. 1.6 miles away); Where's the Water? (approx. 1.6 miles away); WWI Medical Staff Memorial (approx. 5.3 miles away); Charles Kelly Boulevard (approx. 5˝ miles away); Sharon A. Lane Drive (approx. 5.6 miles away); Civil War Artillery (approx. 7 miles away).
+The Fourteeners (approx. 1.6 miles away); Habitat for Wildlife - A Rich History (approx. 1.6 miles away); Early Years of Statehood (approx. 1.6 miles away); Where's the Water? (approx. 1.6 miles away); WWI Medical Staff Memorial (approx. 5.3 miles away); Charles Kelly Boulevard (approx. 5˝ miles away); Sharon A. Lane Drive (approx. 5.6 miles away); Civil War Artillery (approx. 7 miles away).
 Touch for a list and map of all markers in Commerce City.

 More about this marker.
 Marker is a large metal plaque mounted at ground level on a large boulder.
 Marker is at site of building that was a Rocky Mountain Arsenal U.S. Army support facility.